Why Facial Anatomy is the Key to Successful Injecting

-Understanding facial anatomy is an important aspect of being a successful cosmetic injector.
+Understanding facial anatomy is an essential aspect of being a successful cosmetic injector.

-With proper Botox training and certification, you can set yourself apart from other physicians, nurses and medical professionals by offering this cosmetic service to your clients.
+With proper Botox certification and training, you can set yourself apart from other medical professionals by offering this cosmetic service to your clients.

 Curious as to why facial anatomy is the key to successful injecting?
 We’ll explain why.